Skip to content

 Mahdi Army Mobilizes

 In April 2004, the Mahdi Army launched coordinated attacks across several southern cities, including Kufa, Karbala, and Amarah.
 Militants seized police stations, government buildings, and clashed with coalition patrols in the streets.
-They weren’t just a rabble of angry civilians—by this point, the Mahdi Army was becoming an organized, well-armed force with thousands of fighters.
+They weren't just a rabble of angry civilians.
+By this point, the Mahdi Army was becoming an organized, well-armed force with thousands of fighters.

 In areas with high Shia populations, they established parallel governance, using a combination of intimidation and ideology to secure their hold.
 Their growing influence threatened the legitimacy of the fledgling Iraqi government and undermined the coalition's efforts to stabilize the country.